Old Town Chinatown: Description

 In the northwest section, Broadway forms the western boundary, separating it from the Pearl District, and West Burnside Street forms the southern boundary, separating it from Downtown Portland.
 In the southwest section, the neighborhood extends from 3rd Avenue east to the river and from Stark Street north to West Burnside Street (with the exception of areas south of Pine Street and west of 2nd Avenue, and south of Oak Street and west of 1st Avenue, which are part of the downtown area).

 Despite the name, most Chinese-Americans and Chinese immigrants had already moved out of the area by the time the city reworked it as an official Chinatown in the 1980s; the increase in property values after the renovations drove out many of the remaining Chinese immigrants, with a section of Northeast 82nd Avenue in East Portland becoming the new unofficial Chinatown.
 Old Town is well known as the primary homeless district of Portland.
 The Oregonian reported that homelessness, open drug use, crime, and the perception of danger and dirtiness that accompanies these problems were deterring factors to development.
 One prominent developer told the newspaper that "transient activity" is "perhaps the foremost deterrent" to developing in this neighborhood.
+Many homeless services providers are clustered in this neighborhood.

+Public art in the neighborhood have included Cairns, Chinatown Gateway, Driver's Seat, Festival Lanterns, Friendship Circle, Nepenthes, the Packy mural, Sculpture Stage, Skidmore Fountain, and The Green Man of Portland.